JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7951 days**.

-And here is a just a random fact -  **Dipsomania refers to an insatiable craving for alcoholic beverages**.
+And here is a just a random fact -  **In 1960 there were 16,067 gambling slots in Nevada.
+By 1999, this number rose to 205,726 slots which would be one slot for every 10 people residing there**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)